Quotes from Lady Bird Johnson.

 My heart found its home long ago in the beauty, mystery, order and disorder of the flowering earth.

-My special cause, the one that alerts my interest and quickens the pace of my life, is to preserve the wildflowers and native plants that define the regions of our land-to encourage and promote their use in appropriate areas and thus help pass on to generation in waiting the quiet joys and satisfactions I have known since my childhood.
+My special cause, the one that alerts my interest and quickens the pace of my life, is to preserve the wildflowers and native plants that define the regions of our land-to encourage and promote their use in appropriate areas and thus help pass on to generations in waiting the quiet joys and satisfactions I have known since my childhood.

 Wherever I go in America, I like it when the land speaks its own language in its own regional accent.